web-extend/web-extend/docs/guide/browser.md

 ### For Firefox

 It is recommended to install [webextension-polyfill](https://www.npmjs.com/package/webextension-polyfill).
-If you use TypeScript, [@types/webextension-polyfill](https://www.npmjs.com/package/@types/webextension-polyfill) is also recommended to be installed.
+If you use TypeScript, [@types/webextension-polyfill](https://www.npmjs.com/package/@types/webextension-polyfill) is also recommended.
 An example is as follows.

 ::: code-group